-You can display transactions using a specific date.
+You can display transactions recorded up to a specific date.
 In the Statement Cutoff Date box, enter the statement ending date to display all transactions through the specified date.
 Sage 100 Contractor does not display transactions entered after the indicated date.